macrobiotic healing diabetes

 To reduce blood sugar highs raw foods and lightly cooked foods are ideal.
 Soaking foods can make it possible to cook them quickly.
 For example soaked brown rice can cook in 20 minutes.

-In this sense some raw fruits like apples, pears, raspberries, strawberries and plums can be very low in the GI and be a healthy nutritious snack whilst keep our blood sugar stable.
+In this sense some raw fruits like apples, pears, raspberries, strawberries and plums can be very low in the GI if they are eaten with their skins and be a healthy nutritious snack whilst keeping our blood sugar stable.

 high fibre foods